Streams

 For more information about this error, try `rustc --explain E0599`.

-You might be wondering why StreamExt instead of Stream, and for that matter whether there is a Stream type at all.
+Why do we need StreamExt instead of Stream, and what does the Stream trait itself do?
 Briefly, the answer is that throughout the Rust ecosystem, the Stream trait defines a low-level interface which effectively combines the Iterator and Future traits.
-The StreamExt trait supplies a higher-level set of APIs on top of Stream, including the next method and also many other utility methods like those from Iterator.
-We will return to the Stream and StreamExt traits in a bit more detail at the end of the chapter.
+The StreamExt trait supplies a higher-level set of APIs on top of Stream, including the next method as well as other utility methods similar to those provided by the Iterator trait.
+We’ll return to the Stream and StreamExt traits in a bit more detail at the end of the chapter.
 For now, this is enough to let us keep moving.

-All we need to do is add a use statement for trpl::StreamExt, as in Listing 17-31.
+The fix to the compiler error is to add a use statement for trpl::StreamExt, as in Listing 17-31.

 Filename: src/main.rs